"LEADERSHIP EQ" course DETAILS

 Before the workshop, one of our professional coaches will help you clarify your course learning goals.
 We'll help you design small behavior experiments that will build the skills and awareness you're coming for.

-During the weekend you're encouraged to take reasonable risks* to try out those behavior experiments. (*We suggest a 15% risk, which is out of your comfort zone and builds new skills, but will keep you safely out of any "panic" zones).
+ou're encouraged to take reasonable risks* to try out those behavior experiments. (*We suggest a 15% risk, which is out of your comfort zone and builds new skills, but will keep you safely out of any "panic" zones).

 This is unlike passive classroom-style learning experiences.
 You'll walk away having practiced and internalized actions and ways of thinking that match your objectives.